 - severe pavement defects, including large potholes

 Unfortunately, determining that dangerous road conditions caused the auto accident that resulted in your injuries or took the life of your loved one may be extremely time-consuming.
 However, suing governmental entities under the California Tort Claims Act, or CTCA, requires that a person file a claim within 180 days, or six months, from the date of their injury or the death of their loved one.
-The Claims Statute, as this time limit is referred to, is dramatically shorter than that for other personal injury claims, which are typically two years.
+The Claims Statute, as this time limit is referred to, is dramatically shorter than that for other personal injury claims, typically two years.
 Although the stated reason for this shortened time to file a claim is to give the government notice of any defects or dangers it needs to address and to allow it to budget for any settlements and trials, in reality, it enables the government to have a huge advantage over a public that is largely unaware of this time constraint.

 This is another reason why consulting with an auto accident attorney experienced in bringing hazardous road claims against government entities will protect your rights.
 Governmental immunity is difficult to overcome, and filing a claim in time is only the first hurdle.
-The CTCA has many complicated procedural and notice provisions that present potential traps for the inexperienced attorney or layperson.
+The CTCA comprises numerous intricate procedural and notification requirements, posing potential pitfalls for those lacking legal expertise.
 Only a seasoned auto accident attorney in Sacramento can guide you through these legal obligations and vigorously advocate for your rights.

 If you fear your claim may have lapsed--that 180 days have passed since the time of your injury or loss--there may still be a way to resuscitate your claim.
 For instance, a late claim can be filed, and if the government entity fails to respond with a notice of untimeliness within 45 days, the defense is waived, and the claim can proceed.
 Alternatively, an application can be submitted to present a late claim.
 For these and other ways to recover damages for your losses, speak with a skilled Sacramento personal injury lawyer today.